bootique-examples/bootique-jooq-demo/README.md

 cd bootique-jooq-demo
 mvn package
 ```
+One of the main jOOQ's assets is code generation. jOOQ's code generator reverse-engineers a database schema
+into a set of Java classes modelling tables, records, sequences, POJOs, DAOs, stored procedures, user-defined types, etc.
+There are two approaches to generate source code:
-Source code generation is integrated into Maven build process via the official **jOOQ-codegen-maven** plugin:
+1. Maven build process via the official **jOOQ-codegen-maven** plugin:

 *pom.xml*
 ```xml